ayturulyumer/Petstagram-JS-Backend-Exam-Prep/cheatsheet.md

 28.Add Catalog page with dynamic data
     * Make the post partial view
     * Change catalog hbs to index hbs and put it inside the photos folder so router.get("/") will ref to it by default
-    * Add get all posts service to return all posts from database and lean it
+    * Add get all posts service to return all posts from database and populate it with owner object